 Marzipan

 The texture of marzipan is quite different from the texture of fondant.
 Marzipan has a slightly chewy texture that is similar to gummy candy.
-The chewiness comes from the ground almonds or almond meal used in its preparation.
+The chewiness comes from the almond flour used in its preparation.
 It also has a pleasant nutty flavor which pairs nicely with desserts.

 Fondant